large-scale-gxe-methods/GEM/README.md

 --bfile
      Path and prefix to the .bed, .bim and .fam files.
-     If this flag is used, then --bed/--bim/--fam don’t need to be specified.
+     If this flag is used, then --bed/--bim/--fam donï¿½t need to be specified.

 --bed
      Path to the bed file.